joelcorey/cgMiner-Mass-Update/README.md

 #Intro

-This is in testing.
-While it works, actual production use is ill advised.

 This is for mass updating a list of miners (urls, worker names, passwords) based on an ip list.

 #Dependencies: